FrankensteinVariorum/collationWorkspace/collationChunks/C24/output/Readme.md

 - Ending Point: "Laborious Disquisition"
     * This section appears to have a lot of misalignments that prevent me from getting very far at the start.
 Let's fix these so we can move forward in a timely fashion.

+- Testing to see if my new branch is working properly